alpinagyok/Stickerson/README.md

 [Live Vesrion](https://stickerson.herokuapp.com)

 This is responsive website project made with NodeJS (Express) + React + MongoDB.
 The user can browse the website and see different sticker mockups (products) created by other users.
-Users can create a store (to create products), order (no payment now, just simulation) products and make reviews.
+Users can create a store (to create products), order (no payment now, just simulation) products, write reviews and see sales analytics.

 ## Keys file for local deployment: